Technius/siggy/README.md

 Siggy is a naive, source file-based function search tool for Scala.
 It uses [Scalameta](http://scalameta.org) to find type signatures in source files.

+Goals:

+* Provide a quick-and-dirty way to search for method definitions
+* Have a fast startup time
+* Show how easily Scalameta can be used to create dev tools
+* Use types as queries

+Non-goals:

+* Support every type signature under the sun
+* Support type aliasing with generics
+* Support macro-generated classes and objects
+* Be used for autocompletion

 ## Usage

 `siggy <path> [query]`